What is Transmission Control Protocol?

 Key Features of TCP

-• Flow Control: Manages data flow to prevent congestion.
+- Flow Control: Manages the rate of data transmission to prevent overwhelming the receiver.

 TCP Handshake Process

-• SYN: The client sends a synchronization packet to initiate the connection.
+- SYN: The client sends a synchronize packet to initiate communication.

 Transmission Control Protocol vs. User Datagram Protocol